 The York Dungeon, 12 Clifford Street, York, North Yorkshire, YO1 9RD.

-For something a little bit more active, check out one of the most fun attractions in Yorkshire – Aerial Extreme.
-This high rope adventure course will see you taking on a whole host of activities, with a 75-metre and 200-metre zip wire, alongside climbing walls, rope bridges and more – all held 13 metres above ground level.
+For something a little bit more active, check out one of the most fun attractions in Yorkshire – Camp Hill’s High Ropes Course.
+This hair-raising adventure course will see you taking on 23 different obstacles, with sky walks and zip lines alongside climbing walls, rope bridges and more – all while towering 14 metres above ground level.

 3. Thwaite Mills